-Our new page concentrates on the the move to Universal Credit, how it is happening, if you have a choice, would you be better off on Universal Credit, or not and where to get help
+Our new page concentrates on the move to Universal Credit, how it is happening, if you have a choice, if you would be better off on Universal Credit - or not and where to get help

 - What is Universal Credit?